microsoft/playwright/docs/src/locators.md

 await page.GetByTestId("directions").ClickAsync();
 ```

-:::tip When to use testid locators
+:::note When to use testid locators
 You can also use test ids when you choose to use the test id methodology or when you can't locate by [role](#locate-by-role) or [text](#locate-by-text).
 :::